ЕМОУШЪНЪЛ КОНСУЛТ

 How Therapy Helps

-Creating a safe space where the patient can express what is unconscious.
+- Creating a safe space where the patient can express what is unconscious.

-Transforming unrecognised emotions into thoughts and symbols.
+- Transforming unrecognised emotions into thoughts and symbols.

-Connecting bodily reactions to the inner world and turning them into meaning.
+- Connecting bodily reactions to the inner world and turning them into meaning.

-"Bodily symptoms are not a whim but a message – they tell us that there was once no one to contain our emotions, or there was, but they did not know how" (The Global Psychotherapist).
+"Bodily symptoms are not a whim but a message – they tell us that there was once no one to contain our emotions, or there was, but they did not know how"

 References

-Wilfred Bion.
+- Wilfred Bion.
 (1962).
 Learning from experience.
-London, UK: Heinemann.
+London: Heinemann.

-Catalina Bronstein.
+- Catalina Bronstein.
 (2010).
-On psychosomatics: The body as a target of primitive attacks.
+On psychosomatics.
 International Journal of Psychoanalysis, 91(5), 1077–1095.

-Peseschkian, N. (2003).
+- Peseschkian, N. (2003).
 Psychosomatics and Positive Psychotherapy – Volume 2.
 Varna: Slavena.